Skip to main content

 Step 1: Prescription List (GET)

-This API provides the ability to retrieve Prescription information for an individual from the My Health Record system and returns a bundle of MedicationOrder resources.
+This API provides the ability to retrieve prescription information for an individual from the My Health Record system and returns a bundle of MedicationOrder resources.
 A maximum of 99 resources are returned in the response.

 Familiarise yourself with the API and parameters for the Prescription List below.